-Bronze Age (3000–1300 BC) The Bronze age refers to the broad period of history were cultures in Europe, Asia and other parts of the world made the first uses of bronze melt – from mining copper and tin.
+Bronze Age (3000–1300 BCE) The Bronze age refers to the broad period of history when cultures in Europe, Asia and other parts of the world made the first uses of bronze, from mining copper and tin.
 Bronze enabled more powerful tools and weapons.
 It was an age where the first writing systems became devised and used.

-Iron Age (1200–230 BC) The iron age was a period of economic development, where iron and steel enabled a greater use of metal tools which were stronger than previous Bronze Age items.
-The era led to developments in agricultural production and we see the first evidence of written manuscripts, which includes great religious texts such as the Indian Vedas, (Sanskrit), and the Hebrew Bible.
+Iron Age (1200–230 BCE) The iron age was a period of economic development, where iron and steel enabled a greater use of metal tools which were stronger than previous Bronze Age items.
+The era led to developments in agricultural production, and we see the first evidence of written manuscripts, which includes great religious texts such as the Indian Vedas, (Sanskrit), and the Hebrew Bible.

-Ancient Egypt (3000 BC to 300 BC) Ancient Egypt was a civilisation which inhabited the banks of the Nile.
+Ancient Egypt (3000–300 BCE) Ancient Egypt was a civilisation which inhabited the banks of the Nile.
 Egypt was successful in using technology to increase agricultural production, giving spare labour for other pursuits, such as cultural, religious and military.
 Egypt was ruled by powerful Pharaohs, though there began a slow decline after being invaded by foreign powers.
-By 30 BC Egypt fell under the rule of the Roman Empire.
+By 30 BC, Egypt fell under the rule of the Roman Empire.

-Ancient Greece (8th Century BC to 0 AD) Ancient Greece is considered the birthplace of modern democracy and representative government.
+Ancient Greece (8th Century BCE–0 CE) Ancient Greece is considered the birthplace of modern democracy and representative government.
 Ancient Greece also produced some of the earliest Western philosophy, with great thinkers such as Pythagoras, Socrates, Plato and Aristotle.
-Ancient Greece also was an important source of early Western literature, with epic poets, such as Homer.
+Ancient Greece also was an important source of early Western literature, with epic poets such as Homer.
 Other contributions of Ancient Greece include modern sports (Olympics) and scientific innovations.
 See: Famous Greeks

-Ancient Rome (8th Century BC to 476 AD) The Roman Empire was centred on the city of Rome and the Italian peninsula.
-Rome went through different phases – from classical Republic government to autocratic Emperors.
+Ancient Rome (8th Century BCE–476 CE) The Roman Empire was centred on the city of Rome and the Italian peninsula.
+Rome went through different phases, from classical Republic government to autocratic Emperors.
 At its peak, the power of Rome extended throughout the majority of Europe, laying many foundations of Western civilisations.
 Towards the end of the Roman Empire, it adopted Christianity as its official religion; this helped the religion to spread across Europe.
 See: Famous Italians

-Middle Ages (Europe, 5th century – 15th century) Also known as the post-classical era.
+Middle Ages (Europe, 476CE–1500CE) Also known as the post-classical era.
 The Middle Ages stretches from the end of the Roman Empire and classical period and the Renaissance of the 15th Century.
 It includes the rise of Islam in the Middle East.
-The Middle Ages is often considered a period of relative darkness – with severe wars (e.g. 100-year war, crusades), plagues, religious persecution and a relative lack of learning.
+The Middle Ages is often considered a period of relative cultural ‘darkness’, with severe wars (e.g. 100-year war, crusades), plagues, religious persecution and a relative lack of learning.

-Age of Discovery (or Exploration) (Europe, 15th century – 17th century) The Age of Discovery refers to a period in the late Middle Ages/Renaissance where foreign travel and discovery was an influential part of European societies.
-In the Age of Discovery, European powers discovered and settled in different continents – changing the fate of the Americas, Africa and Asia.
-It led to a global spread of Christianity and ideas of Western civilisation, it also marked the growth of the global slave trade.
+Age of Discovery (or Exploration) (Europe, 1400CE–1700CE) The Age of Discovery refers to a period in the late Middle Ages/Renaissance where foreign travel and discovery was an influential part of European societies.
+In the Age of Discovery, European powers discovered and settled in different continents, changing the fate of the Americas, Africa and Asia.
+It led to a global spread of Christianity and ideas of Western civilisation; it also marked the growth of the global slave trade.
 See: Famous explorers

-The Enlightenment (1650s to 1780s) The enlightenment is a period which saw the growth of intellectual reason, individualism and a challenge to existing religious and political structures.
-Enlightenment ideas had an influence on the American and French revolutions and also limited the power of religious authority.
+The Enlightenment (1650s–1780s) The Enlightenment is a period which saw the growth of intellectual reason, individualism and a challenge to existing religious and political structures.
+Enlightenment ideas influenced the American and French revolutions and also limited the power of religious authority.
 See: Famous People of The Enlightenment

-The Romantic Era (1790s to 1850s) Romantic poets (Blake, Keats, Coleridge, Wordsworth and Shelley) and Romantic artists, composers and writers.
-The Romantic era was partly a reaction against the faith in reason alone.
-It was also a reaction to the industrial revolution retaining a faith in nature and man’s spiritual needs.
+The Romantic Era (1790s–1850s) Romantic poets (Blake, Keats, Coleridge, Wordsworth and Shelley) and Romantic artists, composers and writers.
+The Romantic era was partly a reaction against faith in reason alone.
+It was also a reaction to the industrial revolution, emphasising a faith in nature and man’s spiritual needs.

 Age of Imperialism (c.
-1700– mid 20th Century) The Age of Imperialism refers to the process of (mostly) European powers conquering and annexing less developed countries.
+1700–1950s) The Age of Imperialism refers to the process of (mostly) European powers conquering and annexing other countries.
 Imperial powers ruled dominion countries directly.
-The most widely spread Empire was the British Empire, which at its peak covered 25% of the globe, in countries, such as India, West Indies and parts of Australasia.
+The most widely spread Empire was the British Empire, which at its peak covered 25% of the globe, in countries, such as India, the West Indies and parts of Australasia.